 During this phase of the implementation, we work together to assess business processes you need on a day-to-day basis.
 We will produce maps (aka blueprints) which mold the system for your specific business use.

 For example, we’ll step through the entire order-to-cash process, looking at each process, transaction, and document used for flow, approval, use, and storage.

 During this stage of our work together, we’ll also be working with you to test and evaluate data conversion routines so we have a clear understanding of what data will come into the new system with ease, and what data will require some level of transformation.
-After installation, your team is ready to go through a combination of training and pilot.
+After installation, your team is ready to go through training.
 This is a hands-on approach that takes place in a similar company setup with much of the data that we used to test the conversion process.
 Together we'll walk through real business scenarios – taking orders, processing bills, setting up inventory items, running transactions, etc. We do all those things to validate how it's going to operate for the way you do business.
 The objective is to insure your users will be ready for the cut over and Go Live.

 At this point, we do a final data conversion.
 This is done at the last possible point at which the old system data can be brought over and open items, receivables, and orders can be loaded so that when you switch to the new system, your team is off and running.
 Acuity will be on site for this part of the process and will help with transaction validation and making sure your business is off and running.